mirrzad/Django-todo-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A todo app application with Django class based views and Restful APIs.
+A todo-list application with Django class based views and Restful APIs.

 ### Built With